AD-SDL/wei/docs/source/pages/how-to/module.rst

 When integrating a new device, we sometimes find it beneficial to "containerize" our module implementation using Docker.
 Containerization is a powerful tool in any developers toolbelt, but it does come with certain tradeoffs and pitfalls to be mindful of.

-Generally, we find that as workcells scale, managing the lifecycls and dependencies of many different modules is much easier when each is sandboxed in its own container, but for many simple cases containerization may be overkill.
+Generally, we find that as workcells scale, managing the lifecycles and dependencies of many different modules is much easier when each is sandboxed in its own container, but for many simple cases containerization may be overkill.
 In addition, because of the hardware-dependent nature of many modules, containerization is not always possible/feasible.

-For more on Docker in WEI, consider reading our :doc:`/pages/deployment_guide/docker`.
+For more on Docker and WEI, consider reading our :doc:`/pages/deployment_guide/docker`.

 If you choose *not* to containerize, we recommend you consider alternative strategies for managing your dependencies.
 With Python-based modules, for instance, consider using `virtual environments <https://docs.python.org/3/library/venv.html>`_, or a tool like pdm, poetry, or conda.

 Developing a Module with RESTModule
 ===================================

 For a quickstart, you can use the `Python Template Module <https://github.com/AD-SDL/python_template_module>`_ as a template for your own implementation.
-You can also use it as a reference to write your own module implementation using the :class:`wei.modules.rest_module.RESTModule` class, or use it to inform your own 100%% custom module implementation.
+You can also use it as a reference to write your own module implementation using the :class:`wei.modules.rest_module.RESTModule` class, or use it to inform your own 100% custom module implementation.

 Creating a New Module
 ---------------------

-First, you need to create a new ``RESTModule`` object:
+To define a module using the helper class, first you need to create a new ``RESTModule`` object:

 .. code:: python